Canon M3 vs Panasonic TZ100

 It is notable that the M3 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M3 and TZ100 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Panasonic TZ100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.